Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks if possible.
 * Describe the current behaviour and explain which behaviour you expected to see instead and why.
 * Include screenshots which help you demonstrate the steps or point out the part of Aletheia which the suggestion is related to.
-* Explain why this enhancement would be useful to most Aletheia users.
+* Explain why this enhancement would be useful to most XXX users.
 * List some other applications where this enhancement exists.
-* Specify which version of Aletheia you're using.
+* Specify which version of XXX you're using.
 * Specify the name and version of the OS you're using.

 ## Beginner issues

-Want to help build Aletheia but unsure where to start?
-We've marked good beginner issues with the label *Good beginner issue*.
-Click [here](https://github.com/search?q=org%3Aaletheia-foundation+label%3A%22good+beginner+issue%22&state=open&type=Issues) to see all the open ones, and pitch in!
+Want to help build XXX but unsure where to start?
+We will mark good beginner issues with the label *Good beginner issue*.
+Click [here]() to see all the open ones, and pitch in!

 ## Pull requests